Low-memory Krylov subspace methods for optimal rational matrix function approximation: Numerical experiments and comparison to related algorithms

 We now illustrate the effectiveness of the Lanczos-OR based approach to approximating rational matrix functions described in \cref{sec:rational_func}.
 Then we compare an existing low-memory approach, called multishift CG, to the analogous approaches based on Lanczos-OR-lm and Lanczos-FA-lm.

 Throughout, this section, we will assume that $r$ is a rational function of the form

-This is relatively general since any real valued rational function $r:\R\to\R$ with numerator degree smaller than denominator degree and only simple poles can be written in this form (in fact, this would be true even if $A_i=0$).
+This is relatively general since any real valued rational function with numerator degree smaller than denominator degree and only simple poles can be written in this form (in fact, this would be true even if $A_i=0$).
 A range of rational functions of this form appear naturally; for instance by a quadrature approximation to a Cauchy integral formula representation of $f$ \cite{hale_higham_trefethen_08}.
 Similar rational functions are seen in \cite{eshof_frommer_lippert_schilling_van_der_vorst_02,frommer_simoncini_09}.
+For rational functions of this form, it is clear that $r(\vec{A})\vec{b}$ has the form